-In his newly released book "The House of Kennedy," author James Patterson describes the difficult circumstances surrounding the birth of Rosemary Kennedy during the 1918 influenza pandemic --- and its tragic consequences.
+In his book "The House of Kennedy,", released in 2020, author James Patterson describes the difficult circumstances surrounding the birth of Rosemary Kennedy during the 1918 influenza pandemic and its tragic consequences.

 The birth of John F. Kennedy's younger sister in September 1918 was complicated by medical resources focused elsewhere due to the pandemic — a striking parallel to the struggles healthcare workers and patients are facing today with the COVID-19 crisis.

 Among the many stories of the Irish American family featured in the book is that of the long-hidden Rosemary.
 In "The House of Kennedy," Patterson recounts the circumstances of Rosemary’s birth.